mtorralvo/PDIB/README.md

 Chain1: 1
 Chain2: 1
 ```
 Where the number at the right indicates the number of appearances of that chain.
 The colons (":") can be replaced with an equal sign ("=") if the user pleases.
-The names appearing in the stoichiometry file must match those indicated in the .pdb filenames.
+The chain id in the stoichiometry should be concordant with those in the pairwise interaction pdb files.

 ## Generating several models